 My own therapy, combined with a week of vacation spent at a Myers-Briggs certification training in 2000, sparked my journey of transformation which involved obtaining a Master's degree and a psychotherapy license, hundreds of hours of continuing education, thousands of hours of work with therapy clients, and eventually, the realization that one of them was right when she said I should market myself as "the least therapist-like therapist ever."

-Well, most of my work these days could accurately be described as coaching, though I'm not really a fan of labels.
-I guess you could say I'm a guide or helper for fellow travelers who've lost themselves in the endless adaptation to what the world expects.
+So, we'll call it therapy, though I'm not really a fan of labels.
+The key is this: I'm a guide or helper for fellow travelers who've been unsupported and have lost themselves in trying to navigate this crazy world of ours.

 What I've Learned